Culture ClassesApply now

-Immersive study of Shaolin Kung Fu in the culture and country of origin contribute to the unique experiences students have training at the school in Qufu.
-To support this, the school offers various free optional cultural classes in the evening for students to benefit from deepening their knowledge and understanding of Traditional Chinese Culture.
-These enable students to gain insight into the philosophies, culture and language underlying their interrelated study of Chinese and Shaolin Martial Arts.
-The classes are popular with students as they are able to combine their learning and stay with gaining skills such as Chinese Mandarin or the main principles of acupuncture massage.
+Intense study of Shaolin Kung Fu and Chinese culture contribute to the unique experiences students have training at our school in Qufu.
+To support this the school offers various free optional cultural classes in the evening for students to benefit from deepening their knowledge and understanding of Traditional Chinese Culture.
+These enable students to gain insight into the philosophies, culture and language underlying their interrelated study of the Chinese language, culture, and Shaolin Martial Arts.
+The classes are popular with students as they are able to combine their learning and stay with gaining skills such as Chinese Mandarin, Calligraphy, or the main principles of acupuncture massage.

 (3) to develop wisdom and understanding.